ForBioPhylogenomics/tutorials/ml_inference_of_species_networks/README.md

 * If PhyloNet inferred a reticulation edge, note the log-likelihood of the species network and repeat the inference without allowing any reticulation, and with a maximum of two allowed reticulation edges.
 To do that, open `phylonet.nex` in a text editor, and replace the line `InferNetwork_ML (all) 1 -bl;` with either `InferNetwork_ML (all) 0 -bl;` or `InferNetwork_ML (all) 2 -bl;`.
 Then, resubmit the Slurm script `run_phylonet.slurm` and wait for it to finish.
 The new output should then be appended to the existing file `run_phylonet.out`.
 Again note the log-likelihoods found for the network without reticulation edges (actually not a network but a tree) and the network with two reticulation edges (if such two edges were supported by the alignments).

-* Compare the log-likelihoods for the networks with zero, one, and two reticulation edges.
+* Compare the log-likelihoods for the networks with zero, one, and two reticulation edges if PhyloNet should have found support for reticulation edges.
 Assuming that the networks with more reticulation edges are identical to those with less reticulation edges except for the added reticulation edge, we can use a likelihood-ratio test to assess whether or not the additional reticulation edge significantly improved the likelihood.
 The table below may be helpful for this comparison.

 	| Difference between log-likelihoods | p-value |
 	|------------------------------------|---------|